ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

+---
+title: "Setup a local Docker Selenium hub"
+parent: "ht-version-2"
+description: "Describes the options to setup a local selenium solution."
+tags: ["ATS", "testing", "Selenium hub"]
+---

-# How-to Setup local Docker Selenium hub #
+# How to Setup a local Docker Selenium hub #

-In this How-to, we show you an example of a simple setup of a Docker Selenium hub with a Chrome node and a Firefox node on a Linux machine.
-This will also work on a Windows machine with docker, but the commands and configuration could be slightly different.
-The official project can be found here: [https://github.com/SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium)
+In this How-to, we show you an example of a simple setup of a Docker Selenium hub with a Chrome and a Firefox node on a Linux machine.
+The Docker works on a Windows machine as well, but the commands and configuration could be different.
+For the official project go to: [https://github.com/SeleniumHQ/docker-selenium](https://github.com/SeleniumHQ/docker-selenium)

 ## 1. Prerequisites ##